Posted at 10:26 PM in Felted Sweater projects, Needles | Permalink | Comments (0) | TrackBack (0)

 Check out Recycled Goodness, Becca Jo's Etsy shop, to see some of her other softies!

 I follow @Jesus_ on Twitter.
 Now, obviously, he's not the *real* Jesus, but his "tweets" are kind of interesting.
-Today, he wrote: Prov 14:13 “Even in laughter the heart may be in pain…” It's Valentine's Day.
-Take some time to offer a loving expression to others."
-That inspired me.
+Today, he wrote: Prov 14:13 “Even

 Twitter buddy Rebecca Shapiro was on TV the other day making these fabulous valentine hearts from felted sweaters.
 They are so quick and easy to make I bet you can whip up a few of them before your big date tonight.
 The "how-to" video and patterns for the hearts can be found here.